On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Conclusions

 \section{Conclusions}

-We have studied the AdS/CFT dual description of ${\cal N}=8$ gauged supergravity in five dimensions where smooth asymptotically AdS initial data can evolve to a big crunch singularity in the future.
-At the singularity the classical supergravity description breaks down, but we have argued that the dual field theory evolution provides a consistent quantum description of the singularity.
-Specifically the boundary theory predicts a transition from the big crunch to a big bang as the most probable outcome of cosmological evolution.
+We have studied the AdS/CFT dual description of solutions of ${\cal N}=8$ gauged supergravity in five dimensions where smooth asymptotically AdS initial data evolve to a big crunch singularity in the future.
+At the singularity the classical supergravity description breaks down, but we have explored the possibility that the dual field theory evolution provides a consistent quantum description of the singularity.